Behaviour support

 Interim Response Fund

-It can be used to provide additional resources to schools when a student’s challenging behaviour reaches a crisis point.
-This fund is available to keep students engaged in learning following a significantly challenging behavioural event.
-It gives funding for a short term response while a more comprehensive intervention plan is developed.
+It can be used to provide additional resources to schools to keep students engaged in learning following a significantly challenging event.
+It gives funding for a short-term response while a more comprehensive planning takes place.

 Students needing more intensive support

-Some children and young people have highly complex and challenging behavioural, social and/or learning needs.
+At points in time, some children and young people have highly complex and challenging needs.

 Te Kahu Tōī Intensive Wraparound Service (IWS)